batuhanzorbeyzengin/YouTubeAudioStreamer/README.md

 Before you begin, ensure you have met the following requirements:

 - You have installed the latest version of [Go](https://golang.org/dl/).
-- You have a basic understanding of Go language and web development.
 - You have `yt-dlp` and `ffmpeg` installed on your system.

 ## Installation